Meade Instruments: Financial problems

 Meade announced on January 29, 2009 that it had sold Meade Europe, its European subsidiary, for 12.4 million dollars, thus relieving much of Meade's debt.
 However, that reduced the company's assets greatly.
 Further changes and unknown stability of the company was announced on February 5, 2009, with the resignation of Steve Muellner, chairman of the board Harry Casari and fellow board member James Chadwick.
 Former CEO Steven Murdock was reinstated as Meade CEO.
 On March 5, 2009, the company announced the resignation of CFO Paul Ross and the assumption of the position by John Elwood.
 With his resignation, Ross receives a severance in the lump sum of $260,000.
 During the summer of 2009, Meade announced a 20:1 reverse stock split in hopes of raising the value of their stock.

-By July 8, 2013, Meade Instruments was tipping their hand on whether to recommend selling the company to a Chinese co. or a San Jose venture capital firm, plow ahead alone, or possibly seek bankruptcy protection.
+By July 8, 2013, Meade Instruments faced a crucial decision on whether to sell the company to a Chinese company or a San Jose venture capital firm, plow ahead alone, or possibly seek bankruptcy protection.
 In September 2013, Sunny Optics Inc, a unit of the Chinese firm Ningbo Sunny Electronic Co Ltd, completed the acquisition of the entire share capital of Meade.

 In November 2019, Orion Telescopes & Binoculars won a lawsuit against Ningbo Sunny Electronic Co Ltd for price fixing and anti-competitive practices costing Sunny Ningbo an estimated 20 million dollars in settlement.
-Meade under Ningbo Sunny ownership was shortly after declared bankruptcy.
+Meade under Ningbo Sunny ownership shortly after declared bankruptcy.
 On June 1, 2021, Orion Telescopes & Binoculars announced the acquisition rescue of Meade Instruments, following the approval of the United States Bankruptcy Court for the Central District of California.